InceptionXML: A Lightweight Framework with Synchronized Negative Sampling for Short Text Extreme Classification: S ync XML Training Pipeline

 \subsection{Synchronized Architecture}

 To synchronize the training of extreme and meta-classifier tasks, we give them similar structures by adding a linear layer $W_m$ with a residual connection $R_m$ before the meta-classifier.
-Using the intermediate representation $h_f$ from equation (\ref{eq:conv}), this is given by :
+Using the intermediate representation $h_f$ from equation (\ref{eq:conv}), this gives :

 We create a shortlist $\hat{\mathcal{S}}$ of all the labels in the top $K$ label clusters as predicted by the meta-classifier using a label cluster to label mapping $C^{-1}$.
 Via the linear mapping $W_e$, extreme classifier then predicts the probability of the query belonging to only these shortlisted labels, instead of all $L$ labels.